kklt-zhang/OSPA-Net/README.md

 🙏 Acknowledgement

-This project is built upon MMDetection.
-The semisupervised detection implementation is inspired by SoftTeacher, while the cross-domain training pipeline benefits from the insights of Dual Teacher.
-We sincerely thank the authors of these projects for their valuable open-source contributions.
+This project is built upon the foundational framework of MMDetection.
+The semi-supervised detection implementation is mainly inspired by and adapted from SoftTeacher.
+We also acknowledge the valuable methodological insights provided by Dual Teacher for cross-domain semi-supervised ship detection.
+We sincerely thank the authors of these works for their outstanding open-source contributions and impactful research.

 ✉️ Contact